-If $N\!=\!1$, \eref{SympSumCond_e} imposes no condition; in this case, we can take $(\cZ,\om_{\cZ})$ to be the product symplectic manifold $(X_1,\om_1)\!\times\!(\De,\om_{\C})$, where $\om_{\C}$ is the standard symplectic form on~$\C$.
-The $N\!=\!2$ case of Theorem~\ref{SympSum_thm} is the symplectic sum construction of~\cite{Gf,MW} for the SC symplectic configuration~\eref{Gfconf_e}.
-It joins two symplectic manifolds $(X_1,\om_1)$ and $(X_2,\om_2)$ along circle bundles of a common symplectic divisor $(X_{12},\om_{12})$ if
+If $N\!=\!1$, \eref{SympSumCond_e} imposes no condition.
+In this case, we can take $(\cZ,\om_{\cZ})$ to be the product symplectic manifold $(X_1,\om_1)\!\times\!(\De,\om_{\C})$, where $\om_{\C}$ is the standard symplectic form on~$\C$.
+The $N\!=\!2$ case of Theorem~\ref{SympSum_thm} is the symplectic sum construction of~\cite{Gf,MW} for the SC symplectic variety~\eref{Gfconf_e2}.
+It glues two symplectic manifolds $(X_1,\om_1)$ and $(X_2,\om_2)$ along normal circle bundles of a common symplectic divisor $(X_{12},\om_{12})$ if